umarhassan-mitodl/11.952-spring-2004/content/pages/syllabus.md

 ## Introduction

-In the winter and spring of 2004, Massachusetts Institute of Technology (MIT) Department of Urban Studies and Planning students participated in a graduate planning workshop on the {{% resource_link "158e5820-c0be-4ffa-84b3-234b697dcc47" "Foshan" %}}, China.
+In the winter and spring of 2004, Massachusetts Institute of Technology (MIT) Department of Urban Studies and Planning students participated in a graduate planning workshop on the [Foshan](https://web.archive.org/web/20040929040552/http://www.foshan.gov.cn/english/), China.

-This workshop is intended to complement the master planning work conducted by {{% resource_link "601e380e-d4ee-4a98-a116-14e06d431a47" "Sasaki Associates" %}} (Watertown, Massachusetts) in Foshan.
-We were sponsored by Margie Yang and {{% resource_link "a5224d2f-5a6d-4b32-90f4-917f1227e66d" "The Esquel Group" %}}, a leading garment and textile manufacturer that is headquartered in Hong Kong and has a large presence in Foshan.
+This workshop is intended to complement the master planning work conducted by [Sasaki Associates](http://www.sasaki.com/) (Watertown, Massachusetts) in Foshan.
+We were sponsored by Margie Yang and [The Esquel Group](http://www.esquel.com/), a leading garment and textile manufacturer that is headquartered in Hong Kong and has a large presence in Foshan.

 ## Workshop Process